Skip to Content

 How it works

 You’ll attend classes on alternating weekends.
 During your first two years, you can anticipate being on campus 8:30-5:00 on Saturday and 9:00 to 2:15 on Sunday.
-Class work takes place over eight weekends each semester with one additional weekend for final exams.
+Class work takes place over eight weekends each semester with two additional weekends for final exams.
 When not on campus, you’ll engage in self-directed activities and participate remotely in discussions with your professors and classmates using Seton Hall’s learning platform.
 After the first two years, course scheduling becomes even more flexible.
 You can continue the alternating weekend format, incorporate some weekday or evening classes, and take up to 15 credits entirely online.

 Curriculum